xXNeonKitsuneXx/ToDoList/README.md

 # ToDoList_GoLang
-Try to create website with React Typescript, Tailwind(shadcn/ui) as frontend and GoLang as backend
+Try to create todo-list website with React Typescript, Tailwind(shadcn/ui) as frontend and GoLang as backend